idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 However, this is not advisable, and in general you should only do this during the initial development of a function, or during debugging.
-If you try to evaluate ``fromMaybe Nothing`` at run time you will get a run time error.
+If you try to evaluate ``fromMaybe Nothing`` at runtime, you will get a runtime error.

 Holes
 -----